Same-sex marriage in Morelos

 Same-sex marriage has been legal in Morelos since 5 July 2016.
-A bill to amend the State Constitution to legalize same-sex marriage in Morelos passed Congress on 18 May 2016 by 20 votes to 6.
+A bill to amend the State Constitution to legalize same-sex marriage passed the Congress of Morelos on 18 May 2016 by 20 votes to 6.
 Ratification by a majority of the state's 33 municipalities was confirmed on 27 June 2016.
-The law was published in the official state gazette on 4 July 2016 and took effect the following day.
+The law was published in the official state gazette on 4 July 2016, and took effect the following day.
+Morelos was the ninth Mexican state to legalize same-sex marriage.